Watch how four families deal with different issues related to dementia and driving.

 - Arrange a taxi service.

 - Use special transportation services for older adults.
-Access local resources using the Eldercare Locator at www.eldercare.gov or use our Community Resource Finder to search for transportation services.
+Access local resources using our free Community Resource Finder or Eldercare Locator to search for transportation services.

 - Reduce the need to drive by having prescription medicines, groceries or meals delivered.